darkfeline/projectwaifu/index.md

 We do not have anything working for you just yet.
 Check back soon! =)

-You can subscribe to our mailing list of you would like to follow development progress.
+You can subscribe to our mailing list if you would like to follow development progress.

 ## If you want to contribute